Everything You Need To Know About Laser Treatments for Rosy Skin

 At home lasers and LYMA

-Considered by scientific experts around the globe as the best at-home Laser for redness, the LYMA Laser treats and renews skin without any heat, damage or pain as clinical lasers do.
+Considered by scientific experts around the globe as the best at-home Laser for rosy skin, the LYMA Laser treats and renews skin without any heat, damage or pain as clinical lasers do.
 This unique technology surpasses any other laser on the market in its ability to heal and regenerate skin by transferring energy directly to skin cells, rather than causing damage to trigger the healing process.
-What’s more, the LYMA Laser can be used every day at home as an immediate response to skin color fluctuations.
-This flexibility of use makes the LYMA device arguably the best Laser for redness, inflammation and flushing.

-In-clinic lasers for redness
+In-clinic lasers for rosy skin

 IPL

-How quickly does IPL work for redness?
+How quickly does IPL work for rosy skin?

 How long does IPL last?

-PDL for redness
+PDL for rosy skin

 PDL stands for Pulsed Dye Laser which means that a special dye is incorporated to generate different wavelengths, which vary the depth to which the laser beam can travel into the skin.
 The laser light is absorbed by oxyhaemoglobin in the blood vessels, which sit at varying levels within the skin.
-Therefore being able to change this target depth, makes Pulsed Dye Lasers highly adept at erasing facial redness and vascular lesions.
+Therefore being able to change this target depth, makes Pulsed Dye Lasers highly adept at erasing facial inflammation and vascular lesions.

-CO2 lasers for redness
+CO2 lasers for rosy skin

-Excel laser for rosacea
+Excel laser for rosy skin

-The excel V™+ laser has dual wavelengths within it for treating spider veins, leg veins and redness.
-Firstly it contains a KTP laser which has a shorter wavelength absorbed by blood and pigment, making ktp a good laser treatment for redness.
+The excel V™+ laser has dual wavelengths within it for treating spider veins, leg veins and skin inflammation.
+Firstly it contains a KTP laser which has a shorter wavelength absorbed by blood and pigment, making ktp a good laser treatment for rosy skin.
 Secondly it also has a long pulse 1064nm Nd:YAG laser, made up of green light for targeting larger blue veins and blood vessels.
 Reported results are impressive but excel laser treatment is still very new, highly expensive and not widely available.
 Like all clinical lasers, the excel V laser causes purposeful damage to the skin, so considerable downtime is involved.

-Laser Genesis for rosacea
+Laser Genesis for rosy skin

 Risks and complications of in-clinic laser treatments